 Understeer Enhance drastically lightens the wheel when you start to understeer.
 I find this more distracting than anything.
 The wheel lightens so much when you start to understeer that it feels more like the wheel is broken rather than something that is happening to the car.

-Once you get the steering angle set and the force feedback turned down, F1 2019 feels really good on these wheels.
-It's not the best force feedback I've ever felt, but it works fine.
-The game is still a lot of fun.
-If you have a VR headset, you may be interested to know that F1 2019 works surprisingly well in VR using VorpX.
+With the steering angle set correctly and the force feedback set properly, the game feels really good on these lower end wheels.
+It's not the most amazing force feedback ever, but it works fine.
+If you have a VR headset, you may be interested to know that F1 2020 works surprisingly well in VR using VorpX.

 Let me know if you have any questions or comments.